gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 Sometimes [an observation was recorded in two different systems](https://discourse.gbif.org/t/duplicate-observations-across-datasets/3069), sometimes a specimen was digitized twice, sometimes a record has been enriched with genetic information and republished via a different platform...
 There can be many reasons why these duplicates appear on GBIF.

 This is why last year, we released an experimental data-clustering feature aiming to identifying potentially related records on GBIF.
-The goal was not only to detect potential duplicates but to also find interesting relationships, such as between  ypification records and between records originating from Natural History collections, DNA-derived sequences and citations of materials examined when publishing taxonomic treatments in journal articles.
+The goal was not only to detect potential duplicates but to also find interesting relationships, such as between typification records or records originating from Natural History collections, DNA-derived sequences and citations of materials examined when publishing taxonomic treatments in journal articles.

 Records that have been included in a cluster can be found with the "is in cluster" filter in [the occurrence search](https://www.gbif.org/occurrence/search?advanced=1&occurrence_status=present&is_in_cluster=true).
 Each occurrence page belonging to a cluster will have a "CLUSTER" tab displaying the potentially related records.
 You can read [this news item](https://www.gbif.org/news/4U1dz8LygQvqIywiRIRpAU/new-data-clustering-feature-aims-to-improve-data-quality-and-reveal-cross-dataset-connections) for more information and some exciting examples.